 ISLAM NUSANTARA: TABOT FESTIVAL IN BENGKULU

 There are some traditions in Indonesia that are related to the historic events of Islam’s history.
 This tradition was introduced by the early propagators of Islam in Indonesia.
-One of these traditions is tabot that has continued to be held in Bengkulu, one of the provinces in Indonesia.
+One of these traditions is tabot which has continued to be held in Bengkulu, one of the provinces of Indonesia.
 The word tabot derives from taabut, an Urdu word that means coffin.

-People lined on the main streets, from Jalan Ahmad Yani to Jalan Sutoyo in Bengkulu, the capital of Bengkulu Province, since morning.
+People lined the main streets, from Jalan Ahmad Yani to Jalan Sutoyo in Bengkulu, the capital of Bengkulu Province, since morning.
 Men and women, young and old, rich and poor looked enthusiastic.
 Street vendors of all types also made the atmosphere merrier.
-The whole citizens expected something big and extraordinary passing through the streets.
-They were waiting for tabot.
+The whole citizens expected the tabot to pass through the streets.

-Every 10th Muharram of Islamic calendar, which fell on October 11th this year, the city holds Festival Tabot.
+Every 10th Muharram of the Islamic calendar, which fell on October 11th in 2015, the city holds Festival Tabot.
 It is a culmination of the 10-day ceremony.

 “You should come here from the 1st Muharram to see the whole procession,” Hermansyah, a member of tabot family, told me.
-“We prepare to make tabot at least one month in advance cooperatively,” said Hermansyah.
+“We prepare to make tabot at least one month before the ceremony together,” said Hermansyah.
 He said that in the past the cost to make tabot was voluntarily shared among the family members.
-In the last couple of years since tabot ceremony was in the list of cultural agenda, the local government has provided some funding.
+In the last couple of years since tabot ceremony was on the list of cultural agenda, the local government has provided some funding.

 Tabot ceremony comprises a series of rituals that are performed from the eve of 1st Muharram.
 These rituals have both Islamic elements and local traditions.

 Mengambil Tanah: As a start, on the eve of 1st Muharram, the families of tabot perform taking soil ritual in two locations in Bengkulu.
-This symbolizes to collect the parts of Sayyidina Hussein’s body that was mutilated and scattered.
+This symbolizes collecting the parts of Sayyidina Hussein’s body that were mutilated and scattered on the plain of Karbala’.
 It also symbolizes that men come from dust and will return as dust.
-The Tabot Imam group takes the soil in Gerga Suci by Panjang Beach, Bengkulu.
+The Tabot Imam group takes the soil in Gerga Suci nearby Panjang Beach, Bengkulu.
 Tabot Bansal group takes the soil in Gerga Tebing Tapak Paderi, Bengkulu.
 The sites for the soil should be sacred ones.

-Duduk Penja: On 5th Muharram the sacred item of tabot family such as penja is washed.
-Penja is five-finger hand form made of brass, silver or copper.
+Duduk Penja: On the 5th Muharram the sacred item of tabot family such as penja is washed.
+Penja is a five-finger hand form made of brass, silver, or copper.
 Penja is considered a sacred thing.
-The ritual is a form of respect to Sayyidina Hussein.
-Before washing penja, they say prayer for Sayyidina Hussein and those who martyred in Karbala’.
+The ritual is a form of respect for Hussein bin Ali.
+Before washing penja, they say a prayer for Hussein and those who were martyred in Karbala’.
 It is a symbol that when upholding the religion of Islam one should be clean.

-Meradai: On 6th Muharram, it is the procession to tell that Sayyidina Hussein was martyred in the battle.
-In the procession, the rhythm from the percussion is changed to mourning rhythm.
-It is a mourning period where the body of Sayyidina Hussein was slaughtered and cut into pieces.
+Meradai: On the 6th Muharram, it is the procession to tell that Sayyidina Hussein was martyred in the battle.
+In the procession, the rhythm from the percussion is changed to a mourning rhythm.
+It is a mourning period when the body of Hussein was slaughtered and cut into pieces.

 Gam: A period where all activities related to tabot ritual are stopped including playing dol and tassa.
-Gam is the period of queiteness as a show of mourning.
+Gam is the period of quietness as a show of mourning.

-The peak of the ritual is on the night of 9th Muharram.
-All 33 tabots comprising of 17 sacred tabots and 16 tabot pembangunan are carried to Lapangan Merdeka Bengkulu.
-The around 7.5-meter high sacred tabots stand together.
-Tabot pembangunan stand on the other side.
+The peak of the ritual is on the night of the 9th Muharram.
+All 33 tabots comprising 17 sacred tabots and 16 tabot Pembangunan are carried to Lapangan Merdeka Bengkulu.
+The around 7.5-meter-high sacred tabots stand together.
+Tabot Pembangunan stands on the other side.
 These tabots are made by non-tabot family.
-The sacred tabot has jari jari, a bamboo pool with trisula or five protrudings on the tip, while tabot pembangunan doesn’t have it.
+The sacred tabot has jari jari, a bamboo pool with trisula or three protrudings on the tip, while tabot pembangunan doesn’t have it.

 Tabot Tebuang: Tabot tebuang is the procession where tabots are dismantled in the cemetery complex of Karbela.
 It is the cemetery where Syech Burhanuddin or Imam Senggolo was buried.
 It is the final procession of tabot ritual.
 It symbolizes that brutality, arrogance and the bad thing have been discharged.

-On 1oth Muharram, Lapangan Merdeka turned into a festival ground.
-Traditional dance, traditional musical performance and tabot pembangunan competitions were held.
+On the 10th Muharram, Lapangan Merdeka turned into a festival ground.
+Traditional dance, traditional musical performances and tabot Pembangunan competitions were held.
 Exhibition kiosks from government offices and local businesses were also present.

 The tabot festival attracts people across Bengkulu and neighboring provinces like Lampung and West Sumatera.
 Lapangan Merdeka had become so crowded that people had to walk elbow to elbow.